grantjenks/python-diskcache/docs/index.rst

 measurements.
 DiskCache offers cache benchmarks to defend its performance claims.
 Micro-optimizations are avoided but your mileage may vary.

-DiskCache efficiently opens up gigabytes of storage space for caching.
-By leveraging rock-solid database libraries and memory-mapped files, cache performance can match and exceed industry standard solutions.
+DiskCache efficiently makes gigabytes of storage space available for caching.
+By leveraging rock-solid database libraries and memory-mapped files, cache performance can match and exceed industry-standard solutions.
 There's no need for a C compiler or running another process.
 Performance is a feature and testing has 100% coverage with unit tests and hours of stress.

 Testimonials